sundy001/react-redux-base/README.md

     allIds: ['key1', 'key2']
 }
 ```
+I'd like to introduce `redux-observable` for async handling.
+RxJS is so good, it is so descriptive and expressive.
+This is the thing I think will change the JS world after JQuery.
+But the downside is the learning curve may be a bit high.
+Compare with react-saga, RxJS is more easy to understand due to is desciptive style coding.

+reselect will be added as Selector for guling between container component and the store.
+It make that piece of logic reusable and also gain extra performance boost.

 ## Config Setup Reference
 Setup tools are tedious.
 This project is a good starting point to setup full-stack Typescript environment.